Rare event simulation for processes generated via stochastic fixed point equations: Proofs of consistency and efficiency

 provided that

-Our next objective is to find a set ${\cal C} = [-M,M]$ such that for all $w \notin {\cal C}$, \eqref{july13b} holds.
-First assume $q \beta \ge 1$ and apply Minkowskii's inequality to the left-hand side of \eqref{july13b}.
-Then set this quantity equal to one, solve for $w$, and set $w = M_k$.
+Our next objective is to find a set ${\mathcal C} = [-M,M]$ such that for all $w \notin{\mathcal C}$, \eqref{july13b}~holds.
+First assume $q \beta\ge1$ and apply Minkowskii's inequality to the LHS of~\eqref{july13b}.
+Then set this quantity equal to one, solve for $w$ and set $w = M_k$.
 After some algebra, this yields